 3.7.
 Coordinate-Based Location Option

-The GeoConf and GeoLoc options [RFC6225] is used by DHCP server to provide the coordinate-based geographic location information to the DHCP clients.
-It enables a DHCP client to obtain its geographic location.
+The GeoConf and GeoLoc options [RFC6225] are used by a DHCP server to provide coordinate-based geographic location information to DHCP clients.
+They enable a DHCP client to obtain its geographic location.

 3.8.
 Client System Architecture Type Option